Recovery After Bariatric Surgery

 After massive weight loss, your skin will be looser than it was prior to the weight loss.
 Your skin's natural ability to snap back to the shape of your underlying body tissue will determine how loose your skin ends up being.
 Everyone is different.
 Sometimes, this loose skin can result in rashes or infections.
 Other times, people just think the skin is too loose.

 About a quarter of patients are content with how their skin looks; a quarter think their skin is loose but do not want surgery to remove it; about half of patients express that they think their skin is loose enough to consider removal.
-Most people do not get secondary surgery because of economic barriers, but about 10 % of all patients have surgery to remove the extra skin.
+Most people do not get secondary surgery because of economic barriers, but about 10 percent of all patients have surgery to remove the extra skin.
 The medical reason to remove the extra skin is the presence of rashes or infections.
 However, you should know that many insurers consider this to be cosmetic surgery and will not cover it.